 The Australian university context and available information about sexual violence on campuses and within the broader community are summarised here:

-The Hunting Ground Australia Project responded to this lack of data by engaging the Australian Human Rights Commission and the Australian Human Rights Centre at UNSW to develop an independent survey on the prevalence, reporting experiences and responses to sexual assault and sexual harassment in university settings.
-The Hunting Ground Australia Project has welcomed university Vice-Chancellor’s and Universities Australia’s subsequent strong support and significant financial commitment to enable the launch of a national survey.
+The Hunting Ground Australia Project responded to this lack of data by engaging the Australian Human Rights Centre at UNSW and the Australian Human Rights Commission in 2015 to develop an independent survey on the prevalence, reporting experiences and responses to sexual assault and sexual harassment in university settings.
+The Hunting Ground Australia Project subsequently welcomed university Vice-Chancellor’s and Universities Australia’s strong support and significant financial commitment to enable the launch of a national survey.

 To find out more about the survey please click here